 Patrick Jodice, PhD, is the Leader of the USGS South Carolina Cooperative Fish and Wildlife Research Unit at Clemson University.
 Pat is the PI on a variety of projects in the Caribbean, Gulf of Mexico, and Southeastern US focused on Audubon's Shearwater, Black-capped Petrel, Brown Pelican, Magnificent Frigatebird, Masked Booby, Red-billed Tropicbird, and White-tailed Tropicbird. pjodice <at> clemson.edu

 Juliet Lamb, PhD, is currently a post-doctoral researcher at the University of Rhode Island.
 Juliet did her doctoral research on the spatial ecology and breeding biology of Brown Pelican in the northern Gulf of Mexico. jslamb <at> uri.edu

-Yvan Satgé is a research associate at Clemson University / South Carolina Cooperative Fish and Wildlife Research Unit.
-Yvan participates in the study of Brown Pelican, Red-billed Tropicbird, Audubon's Shearwater and Black-capped Petrel.
-He recently lead GPS-tracking and molecular diet studies of Black-capped Petrel in the Dominican Republic. ysatge <at> clemson.edu
+Yvan Satgé is a research assistant at Clemson University / South Carolina Cooperative Fish and Wildlife Research Unit.
+He recently led a GPS-tracking study of Black-capped Petrel in the Dominican Republic. ysatge <at> clemson.edu